-т rip Rate Export Export to PDF CSV Export to CSV / (for Excel etc.) Report Title Details of Selection Parameters ✓ List of Included Sites Trip Rate Graph Add User Comments to Report Include Filtering Summary List of Regions and Areas Individual Site Details Arrivals Display PDF directly to screen Write PDF report to file on server Include Enhanced Site List List of Main Parameter Ranges Included Survey Dates Departures File Name Key Period Trip Rates Secondary Filtering Selections Totals Include explanatory commentary in the report Additional Trip Rates Select /De-Select All Trip Rates Total Vehicles Cyclists PSVs Cars OGVs LGVs Taxis Moto Save this session and write a reference number on the report so this session Click 'View Saved Work' above to view a previously saved session for auditing ОК Cancel Helt 1
+i i i i i i i i i i i i i i i i i i i i i Т rip Rate Exp ort Export to PDF CSV / (for Excel etc.) Report Title Details of Selection Parameters ✓ Details of Selection Parameters ✓ List of Included Sites e Graph Add User Comments to Report Include Filtering Summary List of Regions and Areas Individual Site Details Arrivals Display PDF directly to screen Write PDF report to file on server Include Enhanced Site List List of Main Parameter Ranges Included Survey Dates Departu ires File Name Key Period Inp Rates Secondary Filtering Selections Totals □ Totals ✓ Include explanatory commentary in the report Additional Trip Rates Select /De-Select All Trip Rates Total Vehicles Scooters PSVs Cars Calculation Reference for Auditors Cyclists OGVs LGVs Save this session and write a reference number on the report so this session Taxis 🗌 Motor ( Cycles can be reviewed later by an auditor Click 'View Saved Work' above to view a previously saved session for auditing OK Cancel Help ON Contest Trop

-Figure 36 - Default sections to be included in a TRICS® PDF output with additional optional features also shown
+Figure 36 - Default sections to be included in a TRICS PDF output with additional optional features also shown

 21.12.
-The first section of the PDF output (Figure 37) displays the land use sub-category that was used, along with the number of surveys in the final selected set by TRICS® regions and sub-areas (see Section 4).
-Note that at the header at the top of the page is the user-defined title of "03/A Weekday Total Vehicle Trip Rates".
+The first section of the PDF output (Figure 37) displays the land use sub-category that was used, along with the number of surveys in the final selected set by TRICS regions and sub-areas (see Section 4).
+Note that at the header at the top of the page is the user-defined title of "03/M Weekday Total Vehicle Trip Rates".
 A user generating a PDF output can input any title they wish, but it is good practice for the title to be an easy quick reference explaining what the overall output contains.
 Also note the Calculation Reference that is displayed underneath the header on the right side (see 12.7).